Exus Blog Article

 Malaysia is also a country racked with unsustainable debt.
 Household debt-to-GDP might have moderated in recent years, but it still stood at a whopping 83.8% in the first half of 2018 (compared to 84.2% in 2017).
 The Malaysian government has instigated strict rules that debt collectors are required to follow, but couple this leniency with easy access to credit cards (many with no credit limits) and personal loan facilities that encourage excessive spending, and it's no wonder the country currently sits as the third most difficult country on the Euler Hermes report.

-Whether they are being too harsh or too lenient, what could really help shift the debt collection landscape would be for the region's banks to take the lead and offer a customer experience that makes the debt collection process easier and more accessible to the end user.
+Whether they are being too harsh or too lenient, what could really help shift the debt collection landscape would be for the region's banks to take the lead and offer a customer experience that makes the debt collection process easier and more accessible to the end-user.
 Maybe then there would be more incentive for debtors to avoid falling into delinquency - and it would be through a more sustainable incentive than bullying and intimidation.
 This is customer-first thinking.

 Customer-centricity is defined by The Boston Consulting Group as “a way of banking based on trust and fairness that uses knowledge of customers to meet their needs and achieve sustainable, valuable, long-term relationships.”
 Essentially, it relates to business practices that put the customer's needs first in order to drive loyalty and (eventually) profits.

-Extraneous circumstances (everything from the financial crisis to the rise of smartphones and social media) have meant that banks across the world have been prioritising customer-first operations in recent years, but the debt collections and recovery sector appears to have been lagging somewhat.
+Extraneous circumstances (everything from the financial crisis to the rise of smartphones and social media) have meant that banks across the world have been prioritizing customer-first operations in recent years, but the debt collections and recovery sector appears to have been lagging somewhat.
 It's certainly not too late, though.

 Shifting the focus to customer-centricity in debt collection requires banks to make a number of changes that are rarely difficult or costly to implement.
 Rather than one big change, it's often more about making a number of smaller changes, which could include (but are certainly not limited to):-